Morisaki Win

-Win Morisaki (森崎ウィン, Morisaki Win) is a Burmese-born Japanese singer and actor.
+Morisaki Win (森崎ウィン) is a Burmese actor.
 He was the lead vocalist of PrizmaX, a J-pop idol boy band.
 He has appeared in films and television dramas in Japan and Myanmar, as well as in the American film Ready Player One (2018).

 Early life and education

-Morisaki was born Win Kyaw Htoo (ဝင်းကျော်ထူး), nicknamed Ah Win, to Burmese parents in Yangon, Myanmar.
+Morisaki Win was born Win Kyaw Htoo (ဝင်းကျော်ထူး), nicknamed Ah Win, to Burmese parents in Yangon, Myanmar.
 His parents worked abroad in Japan during his early childhood and he lived in Myanmar with his grandmother until the age of ten, when he moved to Japan to join his parents.
 Morisaki was scouted at the age of 14 to join the entertainment industry.

 Career

 In 2008, Morisaki joined J-pop idol boy band PrizmaX, managed by Stardust Promotion.
 In August 2010, he became a member of NAKED BOYZ together with other PrizmaX members (except Tsubasa Shimada), but withdrew at the end of the year.
 Morisaki made his film debut in the Yutaka Ozaki film Sherry in 2012.
 He was selected as the first radio personality at FM Yokohama in April 2015.

 Morisaki made his Hollywood debut in Steven Spielberg's Ready Player One (2018) as Daito.

 Morisaki played a small supporting role alongside Wutt Hmone Shwe Yi in a Burmese-language film, Zati Myay (ဇာတိမြေ), directed by Kyi Phyu Shin.
 He received 'Popular awards' from Shwe FM's 8th Anniversary on October 1, 2017.

 In August 2018, he was appointed a Myanmar tourism ambassador.